mrehere/easer/README.md

 Home Page

 Description: The landing page greets users with a daily motivational quote.
-Users can input their current mood (e.g., feeling happy, sad, anxious) and optionally enter a journal entry about their day or moment.
-This page serves as the primary entry point for daily reflections.
+Users can input their current mood (e.g., feeling content, angry, crying, etc.) and optionally enter a journal entry about their day or moment.
+This page serves as the primary entry point for daily reflections. an overview of the Easer, to log mood and journal.
-Mood Tracker Page

 Mood page
-Description: This page displays users' mood history.
-Users can view a list of their past mood ratings, providing insight into emotional trends over time.
-It allows users to track how their mood fluctuates daily.
+The Mood page starts with a **Mood Box** where users can log their current mood.
+Following this, the MoodHistory sub-page displays all previous mood logs, organized from the latest to the earliest.
+Next, the Analytics section presents a pie chart summarizing the overall mood analytics.
+Additionally, there is an individual mood sub-page that visualizes specific moods against months and years, offering deeper insight into emotional trends over time.

 Journal Page

-Description: Users can view their previous journal entries on this page.
-It provides an organized list of past reflections, allowing users to revisit their thoughts and experiences.
+Updated description:

+This page greets users with a **Journal Box** where they can log a new journal entry with a title.
+Below, users can view a list of their previous journal entries.
+Each journal can be edited or deleted, giving users the flexibility to update or remove their reflections as needed.

 Home Page
 ├── Mood Tracker Page